Dereck Rodríguez

-Iván Dereck Rodríguez (born June 5, 1992), nicknamed D-Rod, is an American professional baseball pitcher in the Minnesota Twins organization.
-The Twins selected Rodríguez in the sixth round of the 2011 MLB draft as an outfielder.
-He was converted to a pitcher in 2014.
-He made his MLB debut with the San Francisco Giants in 2018.
+Iván Dereck Rodríguez (born June 5, 1992), nicknamed D-Rod, is an American professional baseball pitcher for El Águila de Veracruz of the Mexican League.
+The Minnesota Twins selected Rodríguez in the sixth round of the 2011 MLB draft as an outfielder.
+He was converted to a pitcher in 2014 and made his MLB debut with the San Francisco Giants in 2018.
+He has also played in Major League Baseball (MLB) for the Twins and Atlanta Braves.
 He is the son of Hall of Famer Iván Rodríguez, and is affectionately known to fans as Son of Pudge.
+He plays for the Puerto Rico national baseball team.

-Early and personal life
+Early life

 Rodríguez was born in Arlington, Texas, to Maribel Rivera and Baseball Hall of Famer Iván Rodríguez.
 His father spent 21 years in Major League Baseball (MLB), won 13 Gold Gloves, and was a 14-time All-Star.
 He has three siblings.
 He grew up in Texas, and at age 10 moved to Florida, where he later on attended Monsignor Edward Pace High School in Opa-locka, Florida, and transitioned from catcher and played center field and pitched for the baseball team.